Russia is real cause of EU border crisis, US says

 The refugees were "jammed together in about half of the province of Idlib [in northwest Syria], many of them very close to the Turkish border, who risk coming across, destabilising Turkey, and perhaps moving on to Europe," James Jeffrey, a US special envoy on Syria, also said.

-The refugees were being driven into Turkey by Russian and Syrian regime forces, but Russia was in charge, the US diplomats indicated.
+The refugees were being driven out by Russian and Syrian regime forces, but Russia was in charge, the US diplomats indicated.

 There was a "deliberate Russian decision to initiate a campaign in Idlib", Satterfield said.